PKU at Christmas

 With any luck, this blog has provided inspiration for Christmas Day.
 My main tip is to ensure you have plenty of phe-free treats around to allow the traditional gorging with less of the guilt.

-And Christmas isn’t all about food so I hope you enjoy the season after a trying year.
+And Christmas isn’t all about food so I hope you enjoy the season in other ways too.

 Please let me know any other ideas you have, I love planning and trying new things!